Teenage Mutant Ninja Turtles: The Cowabunga Collection: Development

 The compilation was developed by Digital Eclipse, who had previously worked on other retro collections, such as The Disney Afternoon Collection and Street Fighter 30th Anniversary Collection.
 The Cowabunga Collection was announced as part of the PlayStation State of Play event on March 9, 2022.
-Charles Murakami of, the senior producer at Konami pitched a collection of Teenage Mutant Ninja Turtle themed game collection that would include other promotional material related to the comic series and the animated television series.
+Charles Murakami, the senior producer at Konami, pitched a collection of Teenage Mutant Ninja Turtle themed game collection that would include other promotional material related to the comic series and the animated television series.
 Digital Eclipse developed the project and worked with Rich Whitehouse who was the ROM engineer on the project and was able to reverse-engineer the games.
-Material related to the game was collected from a weeks worth of research at The Strong.
+Material related to the game was collected from a week's worth of research at The Strong.
 Konami went through their archive in Japan and found about 2,000 pages of design documents and promotional art which were scanned and translated or captioned to be included as bonus material in the release.